 There are some awesome permanent exhibitions at the Newcastle Museum for kids and families to enjoy!
 Supernova is a hands-on science centre where kids can touch and feel their way to discovery.
 Fire and Earth is where you can learn about the region's industrial past, and the Link Gallery is home to an 1890 pipe organ, a locomotive from 1870 and other heritage-style relics.
 They also offer great events including Mininova- a soft-play section of the museum for under 5s, and school holiday workshops all about trains and automobiles!
 More information here.

 Newcastle's most popular, well-known beach!
 There are beautiful ocean baths to enjoy at this year-round patrolled beach, as well as Nobby's Lighthouse for a leisurely stroll and scenic gaze over the water, picnic shelters, and a great kiosk.
 Some whale watching is perfect if you're lucky enough to visit during those golden months, or simply a splash around in the water should put a smile on your family's dial.
 Bogey Hole at Newcastle Beach is another local favourite- these prisoner-built baths are pretty pumping in Summer but can get a little rough, so be careful with little ones.
 More information here.

 Newcastle is a pretty kid-friendly place, its cafes and restaurants included.
-We recommend Coffee Infusion in Lambton for delicious food and then onto the awesome playground across the road, as well as the Sunnyside Tavern for a spacious outdoor seating area for families with $5 kid's meals and a resident face-painter available on Friday nights, Cafe Inu for a relaxed, family-friendly experience, and The Locale for seriously amazing, Instagram-worthy food.
+We recommend Cafe Habitat in Adamstown for some delicious coffee and outdoor play, or Side Pocket for healthy cafe fare.
+The Sunnyside Tavern is great for a spacious outdoor seating area for families with $5 kid's meals and a resident face-painter available on Friday nights, Cafe Inu for a relaxed, family-friendly experience.